Questions and answers about Yandex Compute Cloud

 What VM configuration (memory, vCPU) can I use?

-When creating a VM, you specify the required number of computing resources: the number and performance of processor cores (vCPUs) and the amount of RAM.
+When creating a VM, you specify VM type.
+The type determines the required number and performance of processor cores (vCPUs).
 You can choose the appropriate amount of computing resources depending on the expected load.

 For more information, see the section VM computing resources.